-- If you connect the wires backwards (pos on donor to neg on dead), you will fry your electrical systems (at the least), your on board computer and you may cause the batteries to explode.
+- If you connect the wires backwards (pos on the donor to neg on dead), you will fry your electrical systems (at the least), Â your onboard computer, and you may cause the batteries to explode.

 - If in step (4)Â you connect to the negative pole on the dead car (as many people do), the battery may explode as well (one reason for that is you cause a spark over a battery that may be leaking fumes).

 What Do You Mean?

 What do I mean by something wrong in your financial life?
-It is possible that if you don’t change your lifestyle you will end up needing another consolidation loan (sooner than you think) and that can start a death spiral of debt that will not end well.
-You must find the root cause as to why you needed the consolidation loan, and deal with that part of your life, or you are doomed to have to “consolidate” again later.
+It is possible that if you don’t change your lifestyle, you will end up needing another consolidation loan.
+That can start a death spiral of debt that will not end well.
+You must find the root cause of why you needed the consolidation loan and deal with that part of your life, or you are doomed to “consolidate” again later.